XplorodoX/made-template_Merlau/README.md

 ### License

-This project is licensed under the Creative Commons BY License.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

-Data used in this project are sourced from Our World in Data.
+The datasets used in this project are sourced from Our World in Data and are licensed under the Creative Commons BY license.
+Please ensure proper attribution when using these datasets in your own work.

+For more details, see the LICENSE file included in the repository.

 ### Contact